darrell-rg/diysolar/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+The <a href="/todos">TODOs</a> page illustrates SvelteKit's data loading and form handling.
+Try using it with JavaScript disabled!